SamarthMM/GoEmotions-pytorch/README.md

 # Assignment 4: GoEmotions Pytorch

 NOTE: Our Assignemnt is split into 2 repositories.
 This repository is for the Transfer Learning Experiments using Goemotions data.
+You can find the repository for Semi_Supervised Learning using GAN-BERT architecture at https://github.com/SamarthMM/ganbert-pytorch

 # Abstract